SaZiKK/SaZiKK.github.io/_posts/2025-06-23-【笔记】论文阅读笔记-ffwd：delegation is (much) faster than you think.md

 ---
-title: 【笔记】[SOSP'17] ffwd: delegation is (much) faster than you think
+title: 【笔记】[SOSP'17] ffwd：delegation is (much) faster than you think
 categories:
   - Papers
 tags: